Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Battery & Charging

 They have a battery life of roughly 20+ hours and they easily last me the entire week without requiring charging.

+### Tracking

+The accuracy of the Pico Motion Trackers may vary, they are not by any means as good as a Vive Tracker but they provide tracking that works well for conveying human motion, such as walking, jumping, kicking you name it.

+As the accuracy is lacking, I feel like they don't provide enough presence for certain applications such as social VR because the the tracking doesn't match your physical movement, one very particular example being the trackers not being able to track above your hips.

+And if you feel like using a product called "Motion Tracker" for lazing, that's completely possible!
+You can use the Pico Motion Trackers to lay or sit without issue for extended period of time.

+Though their automatic yaw drift correction relies on movement so if you just keep sitting or laying you may notice some slight drift on yaw axis which will be corrected once you start moving.